Pixel Code

 “When one of you sneezes, he must say ‘Alhamdulillah.’And when he says ‘Alhamdulillah,’ his brother should say ‘Yar hamak Allah’ (may Allah have mercy on you).
 The sneezer must then say (in response) ‘yahadik Allah wa yuslih Balak (may Allah guide you and improve your affairs.)
 [Bukhari]

-The fifth duty of a Muslim upon a Muslim is “Visit him when he is Sick.”
+The fifth duty of a Muslim upon a Muslim is to “Visit him when he is Sick.”

 Sixth Obligation as a Muslim: